rapid-lang/rapid/LRM/README.md

 // prints a:1, b:2,
 ```

-### 9.4 Error
+### 9.4 error

-#### Error.message
+#### error.message

 ```
 string message
 ```

-Returns the value of the error message on for the Error object on which it is called.
+Returns the value of the error message on for the error object on which it is called.

 ```
 error e = error(message="There was an error with that Request.",